The following general guidelines apply to troubleshooting

 operations, use the Table Monitor to print the contents of

-internal data dictionary.
+the InnoDB internal data dictionary.
 To

 see tablespace information use the Tablespace Monitor.